spdx/spdx-spec/docs/annexes/getting-started.md

-# Annex F Getting started writing SPDX 3 (Informative)
+# Annex J: Getting started writing SPDX 3 (Informative)
 ## (a.k.a My First SPDX File)

 This guide is designed to walk you through the concepts behind an SPDX